khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_5.md

 Yet another of the inventions of this vile liar, this time a personal insult to Imām al-Shāfiʿī (Muḥammad bin Idrīs), is as follows.

-## “There will be a man among my _Ummah_ known as Muḥammad bin Idrīs, who will be more harmful to my _Ummah_ than Iblīs, and there will be a man among my _Ummah_ known as Abū Ḥanīfah, who will be the lamp of my _Ummah_.”
+## “There will be a man among my _Ummah_ known as Muḥammad bin Idrīs, who will be more harmful to my _Ummah_ than Iblīs, and there will be a man among my _Ummah_ known as Abū Ḥanīfah, who will be the lamp of my _Ummah_.” {.unnumbered}

 **Mawdūʿ (Fabricated)**.
 Ibn al-Jawzī quoted it in _al-Mawḍūʿāt_ (1/457) via: